connxio/docs/Adapters/Outbound/Azure Storage.md

 Azure Storage provides a modern interface for file and message transfer which is robust, fast and cheap.
 By leveraging the Azure infrastructure Microsoft has turned storage into a powerhouse in and of itself which CX takes full advantage of.
 Essentially this means that there are very few limitations on the technology itself, this enables CX to handle an almost unlimited amount of messages, different types of files and metadata through the Azure Storage technology.
 The only real limitation is the CX-wide limit of 100mb per message.

-## Configuring Azure Storage connections
+## Configuring Azure Storage delivery

 To configure CX to start sending your messages select the Azure Storage option in "Outbound Connections" shape: